 While there are a variety of resources for troubled teens, finding the right ones can be a challenge.
 It can be especially hard when parents are not sure exactly what problem a teen is facing.
-Many teens come to DRG with multiple diagnoses.
+Many teens come to Discovery Ranch for Girls with multiple diagnoses.
 For example, a young woman may have a diagnosis of both emotional disturbance and attention deficit or executive functioning deficiency.
 During treatment, staff often discover that one of the issues is more severe than another.

 “One of the great values of residential treatment is the ability to distinguish between a lack of initiative and a lack of executive functioning ability,” said Academic Director Clint Firth.